guimspace/fopus/README.md

 **Options:**
 ```
 -1            Put FILEs in one backup.
--s            Don't split backup in parts.
--b SIZE       Split backup pieces of SIZE.
-Default is 1G.
--g            Group backups by file/date.
-Default is date/name.
+-g            Group backups by file/date instead of date/name.
--o OUTPUT     Backup in the directory at path OUTPUT.
+-o OUTPUT     Put the backup in path OUTPUT.
--k SECKEY     Minisign with SECKEY.
 -n            Don't perform any action.
 -q            Quieter mode.
--l            Create a label for the archive.
+-l            Create a label for the backup.
+-b SIZE       Split backup pieces of SIZE.
+Default is 2G.
+              Specify 0 to not split.
+-s SECKEY     Minisign with SECKEY.
 -t COMMENT    Minisign add a one-line trusted COMMENT.
 -r RECIPIENT  Age encrypt to the specified RECIPIENT.
 -R PATH       Age encrypt to recipients listed at PATH.